 Open source storage is data storage software that is developed in a public, collaborative manner under a license that permits the free use, distribution and modification of the source code.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-Open source storage isn't limited to one type of storage infrastructure -- it can be used for a storage area network (SAN), network-attached storage (NAS) or object storage.
-Examples of open source platforms include OpenStack Swift Object Storage, Red Hat Enterprise Linux and GlusterFS.
+Open source storage isn't limited to one type of storage infrastructure.
+It can be used for a storage area network (SAN), network-attached storage (NAS) or object storage.
+Enterprise organizations have several options to obtain open source storage, including project sites, SourceForge.net and commercial vendors.

 Ceph.
 Distributed block, file and object storage that scales across clustered server nodes.
 Vendors offering commercially supported products based on Ceph include Canonical, Fujitsu, Red Hat and SUSE.

 Gluster File System.
 Scalable network file system.
 Red Hat is the major vendor of a commercially supported version of GlusterFS.

 Lustre.
 Parallel distributed file system designed for high-performance computing environments.
 Vendors offering products with commercial support based on Lustre include Cray, Dell EMC, Fujitsu, Hewlett Packard Enterprise (HPE), SGI and Seagate Technology.

 OpenStack Block Storage service, known by its project name, Cinder.
 Software to create and centrally manage a service designed to present storage resources to users of OpenStack Nova compute instances.
 More than 100 Cinder block storage drivers are available to enable different back-end storage.
 The Ceph RADOS Block Device is the most popular Cinder driver in production use.
 The OpenStack community makes available the default logical volume manager for Linux.
 Major storage vendors with Cinder block storage drivers include Dell EMC, IBM, HPE, Hitachi Data Systems and NetApp.